mromeolisten/Azure_Kinect_R-D/README.md

 ##### Step 2:

-Azure Computer Vision AI Object Reconigition:
+Azure Computer Vision AI Object Recognition:

 Microsoft Azure cloud services offers a pre-trained AI object detection system.
 It has been trained to detect common items (as in our demo).
 Touch Designer allows developers to write natively in python and allows access to external libraries as well.
 In the case of our demo we use the 'import requests' python library to be able to make requests directly to the Azure Computer Vision API.